apostrophecms/docs/docs/reference/module-api/module-overview.md

 # Module properties

 Module configuration objects may use the following configuration properties.
+The overall categories are broadly defined:
+- [Configuration settings](#configuration-settings): Static module settings.
+They generally cannot make use of other module settings.
+- [Initialization function](#initialization-function): A function that runs once when the Apostrophe app first starts up.
+- [Customization functions](#customization-functions): Settings via functions that at least have access to the module itself as an argument.
+They often make use of other settings.

 ## Configuration settings